 comprehensive (or comp)

-Variation between centerline and rotational axis of rotating member.
+The variation between the centerline and rotational axis of the rotating member.

-A method of folding in which each fold opens in the opposite direction to its neighbour, giving a concertina or pleated effect.
+A method of folding in which each fold opens in the opposite direction to its neighbor, giving a concertina or pleated effect.

-In typesetting, the compression of font characters width without reducing their height – the opposite of extended.
+In typesetting, the compression of font character width without reducing their height – the opposite of extended.

-A narrow, elongated typeface in which the set-widths of the characters is narrower than in the standard typeface.
+A narrow, elongated typeface in which the set-widths of the characters are narrower than in the standard typeface.

 A photographic print made with a film positive or negative on presensitized paper, film or printing plates